-Strategy 1: To prepare our students to become informed and productive citizens, we will provide direct instruction in essential intrapersonal and interpersonal skills.
+Strategy 1: To prepare our students to become informed and productive citizens, we will design instruction to develop essential intrapersonal and interpersonal skills.

-- Each building will develop and implement a method to communicate with parents and students regarding the soft skills assigned to their specific grade level. - Each building will assess and report on students' attainment of essential soft skills utilizing locally developed standards and proficiency scales. - A standard method of reporting and communicating students' soft skills assessment data with parents will be developed. - Educators will provide instruction, using collaboratively developed units of instruction and common assessments, aligned to MO Learning Standards, in American Government and Personal Finance.
+- A Carl Junction Portrait of a Graduate (PoG) will be developed during the 2023-2024 and 2024-2025 school years.
+Implementation and measurement of identified durable skills will begin in the 2025-2026 school year. - Each building will develop and implement a method to communicate with parents and students regarding the expectations and measurement of durable skills specific to their grade levels. - Each building will assess and report on students' attainment of essential durable skills utilizing locally developed standards and proficiency scales. - A standard method of reporting and communicating students' durable skills assessment data with parents will be developed. - Educators will provide instruction, using collaboratively developed units and common assessments, aligned to MO Learning Standards, in American Government and Personal Finance.

-People Responsible: Teachers, Principals, Technology Staff
+People Responsible: Teachers, Principals, Technology Staff Date to Implement Strategy: January 2020; August 2025

-Date of Completion: Ongoing, performance and proficiency scales will be evaluated annually
+Date of Completion: Ongoing; performance and proficiency scales will be evaluated annually